gbif/dwc-dp/home.md

 Here you can review the <a href="https://gbif.github.io/dwc-dp/dp/">Darwin Core Data Package Guide</a>.
 This is **a document** describing a specification for implementing Darwin Core Data Packages, seeking ratification.
 This document is independent of the Conceptual Model and of the term changes and additions.

-Here you can review the <a href="yyyyyyyy" target="_blank">List of term additions and changes proposal</a>.
-You may comment on each term, as we normally do for Darwin Core enhancements (see FAQs above).
+Here you can review the <a href="https://github.com/tdwg/dwc/milestone/20" target="_blank">List of term additions and changes proposal</a>.
+You may comment on each term, as we normally do for Darwin Core enhancements (refer to the <a href="https://github.com/tdwg/dwc/wiki/Darwin-Core-Maintenance-Frequently-Asked-Questions" target="_blank">FAQs</a> above for guidance).

 In addition, there are relevant resources closely related and recommended reading:
 - <a href="https://dwc.tdwg.org/terms/" target="_blank">Darwin Core Quick Reference Guide</a> (Darwin Core term definitions).
 Note that this document DOES NOT contain the proposed changes, it will only incorporate them if they are ratified.